khrj/tic-tac-toe/README.md

 # TicTacToeJS
-Simple TicTacToe game ported to javascript (originally c++, made by me)
+Simple TicTacToe game ported to javascript (For the c++ version, see the OLDCPP folder)

 See https://www.khushrajrathod.me/tictactoe/